 Feedback after the event: “Our show and engagement programme went fantastically and had over 200 in the audience, mainly young adults, at the new hippodrome.
 We ran workshops, tours, and talks with North-East artists, After Care Team, DJW, Northern Stage Young Company, Teesside University, a group from under the council, the youth council for the area.
 The Hippodrome Youth Theatre, The Hippodrome Contemporary Dance Company,

 “We also raised enough funds to support all six artists.
-Our facebook page charts the journey of the week and also the positive feedback.” by OddManOut representative
+Our facebook page charts the journey of the week and also the positive feedback.”
+OddManOut representative

 Neasham Reading Room (village hall)